A Hybrid Anyon-Otto thermal machine: Introduction

-It has been shown in recent times that quantum particles such as anyons \cite{Kundu99,anyonRev08,sternRev08, Iqbal24, Zhang25, Himanshu25, Ghosh25, Yutushui25}, including impurity excitations in fractional quantum Hall liquids which exhibit fractional angular momentum and effective anyonic statistics \cite{grass20,baldelli21}, and paraparticles \cite{hazzard25,Mostaan25}, satisfy statistical properties different from bosons or fermions.
+In parallel, it has also been shown in recent times that exotic quantum particles such as anyons \cite{Kundu99,anyonRev08,sternRev08, Iqbal24, Zhang25, Himanshu25, Ghosh25, Yutushui25}, including impurity excitations in fractional quantum Hall liquids which exhibit fractional angular momentum and effective anyonic statistics \cite{grass20,baldelli21}, and paraparticles \cite{hazzard25,Mostaan25}, satisfy statistical properties different from bosons or fermions.
 The performance of QTMs based on systems satisfying such non-trivial statistics has largely remained unexplored, except recent models based on few-body anyonic systems \cite{Myers2021,manianyonotto24, manianyoncarnot25, Dunlop25}.
-In this work, we define and analyze a hybrid Anyon-Otto (HAO) cycle (see Fig.\ref{fig:schematic}), based on the anyon Hubbard model (AHM) \cite{keilmann11, Longhi12, anyonhubbard15,Tang15,ArcilaForero16,Zhang17, Zhang20,Bartolomei20,Bonkhoff21,Bonkhoff23, greinerExpt24, Dhar2025, Wang25, Bonkhoff2025, Theel25}, in which the statistical properties of the particles can be continuously tuned from boson-like to pseudo-fermion-like (satisfy anti-commutation relations only when particles on different sites).
+In this work, we establish how anyonic statistics leads to non-trivial performance enhancement in a many-body QTM which, importantly, can be realised using current experimental platforms.
+Specifically, we define and analyze a hybrid Anyon-Otto (HAO) cycle (see Fig.\ref{fig:schematic}), based on the anyon Hubbard model (AHM) \cite{keilmann11, Longhi12, anyonhubbard15,Tang15,ArcilaForero16,Zhang17, Zhang20,Bartolomei20,Bonkhoff21,Bonkhoff23, greinerExpt24, Dhar2025, Wang25, Bonkhoff2025, Theel25}, in which the statistical properties of the particles can be continuously tuned from boson-like to pseudo-fermion-like (satisfy anti-commutation relations only when particles are on different sites).
 We contrast the operation of the HAO cycle with the Otto cycle in the same temperature and parameter regime except that the statistical properties of the system remain unchanged throughout the Otto cycle.
-In the limit of vanishing temperatures of the baths, we find that the HAO cycle can produce a finite work output due to the presence of an \textit{anyon energy}, defined analogously to the Pauli energy.
-In the absence of explicit interactions between the anyons, we find that the HAO cycle can operate in an \textit{inverse accelerator} mode for finite but small temperatures.
-This mode, characterized by a heat transfer from colder to hotter bath and a net work output, exhibits an apparent violation of the second law which stems from ignoring the work production in the anyonization stroke.
-When the anyons are made to interact weakly, we observe that anyonic statistics can enhance the low temperature work output as compared to bosonic or pseudo-fermionic statistics.
-Finally, we note that the anyon Hubbard model has already been experimentally realized recently \cite{keilmann11,greinerExpt24, Dhar2025}, thus rendering the possibility of an experimental verification of the results discussed in the rest of the article.
+We find that the HAO cycle can produce a finite work output even in the limit of vanishing temperatures of the baths, due to the presence of an \textit{anyon energy}, defined analogously to the Pauli energy.
+In the absence of explicit interactions between the anyons, we demonstrate that the HAO cycle can operate in an \textit{inverse accelerator} mode for finite but small temperatures.
+This mode, characterized by a heat transfer from colder to hotter bath and a net work output, exhibits an apparent violation of the second law which is reconciled when the work production in the anyonization stroke is appropriately accounted for.
+In presence of weak interactions between the anyons, we observe that anyonic statistics boosts the performance of the QTM at low temperatures, manifested in the form of higher work output as compared to bosonic or pseudo-fermionic statistics.
+Finally, we propose how the HAO cycle can be realized experimentally through a feasible extension of the experimental protocol used for the recent realization of the AHM \cite{keilmann11,greinerExpt24, Dhar2025}, thus rendering the possibility of direct experimental verification of our results.